Deportation in the second Trump administration: Colombia

 On January 26, 2025, Colombian President Gustavo Petro barred two U.S. military planes carrying deported Colombian nationals from landing in the country, requesting that deportees be "treated with dignity" and sent to Colombia on civilian aircraft.
 Trump and Petro both threatened the other with tariffs.
-Later that day, U.S. officials assured Colombian officials that they would not place the deportees in handcuffs nor photograph Colombian citizens aboard the flights after they were returned, and that deportees would be escorted by Department of Homeland Security officials instead of military personnel.
+Later that day, U.S. officials assured Colombian officials that they would not place the deportees in handcuffs nor photograph Colombian citizens aboard the flights after they were returned, and that deportees would be escorted by DHS officials instead of military personnel.
 The White House then announced that Colombia had agreed to allow the planes to land.
 Former Colombian president Iván Duque criticized Petro's initial decision and stated on X: "It is urgent that the Petro government put the country above its populist prejudices and anti-US rhetoric and quickly establish protocols for receiving deported Colombians."

 Ecuador

 Since 2005, the US has deported thousands of Ecuadorians.
 In 2023, 18,449 Ecuadorians were deported.
 In 2024, 13,589 Ecuadorians were deported, according to the Ecuadorian ministry of foreign affairs.

-From January to March 2025, 1,828 Ecuadorians had been deported so far on 18 flights that travel Thursdays and Tuesdays each week.
-The usual trip goes from Texas to Guayaquil.
+From January to March 2025, 1,828 Ecuadorians were deported on 18 flights that travel between Texas and Guayaquil on Tuesdays and Thursdays each week.